llucashenrique/llucashenrique/README.md

 # Hi, this is My Repository 👋

 .
-I'm studying Information Systems, (4nd semester), which I hope to finish at the end of 2027.</br>
+I'm studying Information Systems, (5nd semester), which I hope to finish at the end of 2027.</br>
 .
-I'm currently studying a career in Software Engineering at UNITAU and working as a Backend developer.
+I'm currently studying a career in Data Engineer at UNITAU and working as a Data Engineer.

 🔗 **Acesse o portfólio online**:
 [https://llucashenrique.github.io/portfolio-lucas/](https://llucashenrique.github.io/portfolio-lucas/)